Eager to move into your first home? Here’s how to save thousands of dollars and pay off the mortgage faster.

 4. Go for a shorter loan term

-Many homebuyers take out a 30-year mortgage, which generally requires lower monthly payments than a shorter-term loan.
+Many homebuyers have a fixed rate mortgage, taking take out a 30-year mortgage, which generally requires lower monthly payments than a shorter-term loan.
 However, you’ll save a huge amount of money and pay the mortgage off faster with a 15 year or another shorter-term mortgage.

 For example, if you take out a mortgage loan for $180,000 at 3.77% interest, you’ll pay more than $120,000 in interest over the life of the loan.
 Take out a 15-year mortgage, which typically offers a lower interest rate but slightly higher monthly payments, at 3.25%, and you’ll pay more than $40,000 in interest.
 That’s a savings of around $80,000.